OpenNeuroDerivatives/ds002979-fmriprep/README.md

 # ds002979 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds002979](https://openneuro.org/datasets/ds002979).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v24.1.0 on [ds002979](https://openneuro.org/datasets/ds002979).

 ## Methods